How Do You Know You’re In A One-Sided Relationship? 13 Signs

 11. You’re always the one making amends

 After a big fight, who initiates reconciliation?
 If you realize you’re always the one who tries to make things right, maybe your partner values the time off a little more than you’d want them to.
 But if you’re trying to reconcile thirty-five minutes after the fight without even giving your partner room to breathe, this example doesn’t really apply to you.
+Even so, think about whether you’re always the one apologizing and trying to fix the issues, or if you’re always on damage control duty.
+If so, it’s a classic case of one-sided love.

 12. Your partner doesn’t care much

-Did you make a scrapbook filled with pictures of the two of you, every movie ticket you’ve ever purchased, and all the memories you cherish for their birthday?
+Did you make a scrapbook filled with pictures of the two of you, every movie ticket you’ve ever purchased, and all the memories you cherish for their anniversary?
 And did they get you a sweater in return?
+Perhaps you told them about an important upcoming meeting at work and they seemed to have forgotten about it 2 days later.
+Or maybe don’t know for sure when your birthday is.
+Or even though you have been together for a while, they don’t know your number by heart.

 Related Reading: Is Limerence Toxic Love?
 7 Signs That Say So